allgreed/kasprowicz.pro/content/now.md

 > autumn, not spring

 I've addressed my sleep, new glasses, getting rid of accessories of the past.
-Instead of everything being someday some things are now and some are never.
+Instead of everything being "someday" some things are now and some are never.
 And I'm at peace with it.

 The pile of chaos awaits, where all the leaves are gold.